 The main emotion-focused healthy coping mechanisms to manage stress are:

-Whatever is troubling your mind, you just write it down.
+- Journaling: Whatever is troubling your mind, just write it down.
 Whatever the reasons, people, incidents, or more things affecting and leading to stress, you need to jot them down on a blank page.
 You will notice positivity and stress levels going down on regular practice.

-The act of medication helps one acknowledge their state and thoughts, and most importantly results in mindfulness.
+- Meditation: The act of meditation helps one acknowledge their state and thoughts, and most importantly results in mindfulness.
 Just let the thoughts come up, accept

 Problem-Focused Coping Techniques